 Accenture Strategy’s most recent global survey of nearly 30,000 consumers in 35 countries—including more than 2,000 consumers in the United States—found that 62 percent of them want companies to take a stand on current and broadly relevant issues such as sustainability, transparency and fair employment practices.

 Companies that don’t align with customer beliefs pay the price.

 Nearly half of US consumers who are disappointed by a brand’s words or actions on a social issue complain about it.

 42 percent of consumers walk away from the brand in frustration.
 One in five (21 percent) never come back.

-Consumers’ expectations that brand purpose will align with their personal values pose a challenge for US companies.
-But these expectations also present an opportunity for companies to demonstrate competitive agility by building more differentiated, authentic and profitable relationships with customers.
+Consumers’ expectations of brands aligning with their personal values is a challenge for companies.
+But these expectations also present an opportunity for companies to demonstrate competitive agility by building more authentic and profitable relationships with customers.

-Click on a pin to see insights by city:
+Click on a pin to see a city-specific infographic:

 Who does your brand belong to?